 In the upper Middle-Ages, there were devout brotherhoods known under the name of “Frères de charité” (Brothers of Charity) or “Charitons”.
 These brotherhoods, swept away during the wars, saw life again in the XVth or XVIth century.
 At the head of the “Charité” are the “Councilman” and the “Provost” who are responsible for the management of the possessions of poor people after they die, and are chosen amongst the “notables”.
 In 1637, in a legal document dated March 17, it is Jacques de La Porte Sr who is mentioned as “Provost” of the “Charity” for the Church of Nocé (written “Nocey” in those days).

-Jacques de La Porte Sr died in Nocé in 1676.
-His wife, Marie Hamelin, also died later in Nocé.
+Jacques de La Porte Sr died in Nocé on October 8, 1680.
+His wife, Marie Hamelin, also died later in Nocé and was buried on November 25, 1685.

 Jacques de LaPorte dit St-Georges’ marriage took place on September 3, 1657.
 He wed Nicole Duchesne, daughter of François Duchesne and Marie Nolet.
 Paul de Chomedey de Maisonneuve was present as the marriage certificate shows his signature as a witness.